 Bill, age seventeen, meets a girl.
 No, not a girl, THE girl!
 Cue impassioned background music.
 Her name is Kerry, and he's in luuuuurve.
 Kerry turns out to be a Council-trained Slayer (one of the in vitro conceptions) doing espionage.
 They have a short, tumultuous relationship, in which hormones get out of control despite their best efforts.
 Kerry discovers she's pregnant, panics, breaks off with Bill and goes back to the Council without telling him why.
 Bill's devastated.
 A Real Boy

 Kerry & Bill's daughter is born.
-She appears to be human; she's put into Council foster care and observed carefully.
+She appears to be human; she is named Alicia, and put into Council foster care where she is observed carefully.

 Cordelia is elected to the state legislature (?
 Need to check and find out what the requirements are for this) and tells Angel she has to back out of AI; she's getting too old for this and she thinks she can do more good working within the system.
 She asks Wesley to help her in combating W&H on a corporate scale, using the knowledge of their weaknesses he's gained over the last twenty years.
 This prompts an argument with Angel; he feels that they're selling out to the Man.
 AI is down to just Angel and Willow.
 Angel hangs up his shingle and goes solo.
 Not sure what Willow does at this point.

 In which Buffy demonstrates that cunning is better than speed.
 Getting Stuffed

 It's the Sunnydale High Class of '99's twenty-five year reunion.
 Buffy and Spike attend; Buffy struggles with feelings of inadequacy in the face of some classmates' successful careers.
 But when some of the least likely to succeed start showing up with glamorous new pasts, Buffy smells a rat...